 Number of Members A thesis/project committee must be composed of a minimum of three people including one person from outside your academic department.
 Individual programs may require additional members.
-Final projects for the Master of Science in Nursing degree, in contrast to the thesis, may have only two members; the thesis option will require three members.
+Final projects for the Master of Science in Nursing and Master of Arts in Integrative Studies degrees, in contrast to the thesis, may have only two members; the thesis option will require three members.